hallgrimur1471/mim/README.md

 ## Motivation

 This is a school project in web developing.
-It was developed in github and deployed in heroku and can be viewed here "<a href="http://mapim.herokuapp.com/">Heroku</a>" in 2016.
+It was developed on github and deployed to heroku and can be viewed [here](http://mapim.herokuapp.com).

 ## Installation and setup